-Thinking about adding an ATV disc to you accessories collection?
+Thinking about adding a UTV or ATV disc to you accessories collection?
 A disc setup is just another way to extend the usefulness of your ATV.
 But, like many ATV accessories, there are a lot of different styles to choose from.
 We've put together our list of top tips to help you decide which one will do the best job for you.

 Let's take a look at the basic types first.
 There really are two, single row and multi-row which refers to the number of rows of blades (or discs) attached to the frame of the implement.
 All multi-row, and the majority of single row disc designs are pulled behind the ATV.
-A few single row types attach directly to the hitch and use the weight of the ATV to aid in the cutting of soil.
-Let's take a closer look at 'em.
+A few single row types attach directly to the hitch and use the weight of the UTV or ATV to aid in the cutting of soil.
+Now we can get to the details.

 The single row disc is exactly what it says, one row of disc blades.
 But that's about where the similarity ends.
 There's a lot of variation within the basic class of single row discs.